forestdb/forestdb.org/models/adj-order-appendix.md

 model-language: webppl
 ---

-The following code recreates the exploration of parameter settings for multi-adjective modification from Scontras, Degen, and Goodman (2018).
+The following code implements the exploration of parameter settings for multi-adjective modification from Scontras, Degen, and Goodman (2018).

 First, we need a way to generate sets of boxes of varying cardinality.
 These sets are constrained to have just a single member that is both small and brown (i.e., the intended referent of our multi-adjective modification).